WorklifeTech/nativescript-raygun/README.md

 # nativescript-raygun

-### Note: this plugin is not being actively maintained.

 **nativescript-raygun** is a plugin for NativeScript which adds support for error reporting with [Raygun](https://raygun.io/).
 The plugin uses the native Raygun SDKs for iOS and Android.